 Easter Activities for Kids- Non-Religious and Religious Ideas

 Spring is about to be here and with it comes Easter.
-Easter is not my favorite holiday but Spring is one of my favorite times of the year.
+Easter is not my favorite holiday but Spring is one of my favorite Seasons.
 There is something to be said about the big change in the weather.
 Warmer outside time lies ahead.

 In this blog you will find two sections- one is Easter activities for kids with a non-religious theme and the other is Easter activities with a religious theme.

 Some people who are not a part of a church or religion celebrate Easter with just the coming of the spring season (easy and fun to teach kids.)
 If you are religious then it is all about Christ and his sacrifice of dying on the cross for us (death is a hard topic for adults, let alone children.)
 I grew up Catholic but am no longer practicing.
 The teachings and messages I learned in my time are still important to me and I want to share those with my kids.
 That sharing tends to happen mostly during the holiday season.

 I have been, or can be if you click on a link and